 Dr. Sylvester Nash Young was born on the 1st of July, 1854 in Ridgetown, Ontario.
 Dr. Young was the 4th of 5 children born to Russell Young and the former Fannie Fatima Nash.
 His father was born in Maine (USA) and his mother was born in Ontario.
 His parents were farmers and his siblings were; Dorinda, Harriett, Mary Jane and Duncan.

 Dr. Young did not become a doctor until 1889 when he graduated M.D.,C.M. from Victoria University.
 According to the 1928 Ontario Medical Register, Dr. Young joined the College of Physicians and Surgeons on the 22nd of May, 1889.
 After graduating from medical school, Dr. Young set up his medical practice in the Village of Fletcher (Chatham-Kent).

 Dr. Young married Elizabeth Newcombe on the 16th of June, 1891.
 Mrs. Young was born in Duart on the 10th of April, 1864, the 3rd of 4 daughters born to William Newcombe and the former Anna Rebecca Lankin.
 Her parents were farmers and her sisters were; Mary Jane Newcombe, Sarah Abigail Newcombe and Annie Rebecca Newcombe.
 By 1891, the Newcombe family had moved to Ridgetown.
 According to the census of 1891, Elizabeth was a tailor and her father made a living as a carpenter.
 Mrs. Young’s sister Annie died of tuberculosis in Ridgetown at the age of 26.

 Dr. and Mrs. Young had two children.
 William Russell Young was born in Fletcher on the 25th of November, 1895 and Fannie Elizabeth Young was born in Fletcher on the 23rd of February, 1902.

 Dr. Young practiced medicine until the day before he died.
 He was 81 years old when he passed away on the 19th of May, 1936.
 At the time of his death, he was the Medical Officer of Health.
 Mrs. Young died at her residence in Ridgetown on the 18th of October, 1952.
-They are buried at Greenwood Cemetery in Ridgetown.
+Dr. and Mrs. Young were buried at Greenwood Cemetery in Ridgetown.

 *Dr. Young’s daughter Fannie Elizabeth (Young) Simpson became a nurse.